Game Programming

 Programming Environment

 This is a project-oriented, upper-division level course.
-We will be doing a lot of programming, primarily in C++.
+We will be doing a lot of programming, primarily in Java.
 The department can provide you with Microsoft Visual C++, though any IDE will do, including Eclipse, etc.

 Lecture Notes